 Her current research interests include the behavioral treatment of autism and developmental disabilities across the lifespan, verbal behavior, staff training and OBM in human service settings and incorporating technology into behavioral interventions.

-Dr. LeBlanc has published over 80 articles and book chapters and is a current associate editor of Education and Treatment of Children and The Analysis of Verbal Behavior and a former associate editor of the Journal of Applied Behavior Analysis and Behavior Analysis in Practice.
+Dr. LeBlanc has published over 80 articles and book chapters and is a current associate editor of Education and Treatment of Children and Behavior Analysis in Practice, and a former associate editor of the Journal of Applied Behavior Analysis.

 Boards and Activities

-Dr. LeBlanc serves on the Board of Directors of the California Association of Behavior Analysts as the 2014 Conference Chair.
-She formerly served on the Alabama Autism Provider Network and has worked with state agencies in both Michigan and Alabama on improving identification and education and treatment practices for individuals with autism and improvement of training and professional preparation systems for autism providers.
+Dr. LeBlanc serves on the Board of Directors of the Association for Professional Behavior Analysts and the Alabama Autism Provider Network and has worked with state agencies in both Michigan and Alabama on improving identification and education and treatment practices for individuals with autism and improvement of training and professional preparation systems for autism providers.
 Dr. LeBlanc is also the President-Elect of the Alabama Association for Behavior Analysis.